-10 FREE Tools You’ll Love for Learning English to Boost Your Fluency
+10 FREE Tools You’ll Love for Learning English & Boosting Your Fluency

-In a previous post, I shared ways you can improve your English independently, without stress or overcomplicating the process.
-If you can have fun while using the right tools consistently, you can make real progress in your fluency.
+In a previous post, I shared ways you can improve your English independently without stress or overcomplicating the process.
+The truth is, when you use the right tools consistently — and have fun with them — real progress follows.

-Before diving into specific skill areas, I wanted to start with my five absolute essential resources every English learner should have:
+Before diving into specific skills, let’s start with five must-have resources that every English learner should keep in their toolkit.

 1. Word Reference